Quickstart Guide

 The first step is to install the Kaoto VS Code extension.
 Follow the Installation Guide to find out more about how to do it.
 Once done with the installation tasks you should launch VS Code.
 Make sure you have created and selected a workspace folder where your integration will be stored.
 If you did not select a workspace, many commands will not show up as expected or behave differently.

-, the new file is created and the Kaoto editor should show up like in the image below.
-If it doesn’t show up you might need to revisit the earlier steps and check if you followed all the instructions.
+Once done, the new file will be created and the Kaoto editor should appear as shown in the video below.
+If the editor does not appear, revisit the earlier steps to ensure you followed all instructions correctly.

-At this point you already have your first working Camel Route which can be tested right away.
+At this point, you have successfully created your first working Camel Route, which can be tested immediately.

 Running the Camel Route